Quaran-Team Training Week 2

 Youth B and Up:

-- Pushups or Ballistic Pushups or Triceps Triforce (8 reps bench elevated skull crushers(goal is to get elbows below wrist), 8 reps standard bodyweight, 8 reps pause close-grip pushups)
+- Pushups or Ballistic Pushups or Triceps Triforce (8 reps bench elevated skull crushers(goal is to get elbows below the wrist), 8 reps standard bodyweight, 8 reps pause close-grip pushups)

 - Bulgarian Split Squat